MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/5-how-to-respond-to-dsr-for-customer-data.md

 |To delet or to be forgotten|Discover|Delete|
 |Of portability|Discover|Export/Receive|

-Some DSRs might be more complex than others.
-There might even be multiple requests from the same person.
-Data controllers have the right to validate the data subject's identity before fulfilling their DSR.
+Some DSRs are more complex than others.
+For example, there might be multiple requests from the same person.
+Data controllers have the right to validate a data subject's identity before responding to a DSR.
 However, the data subject doesn't have to specify the reason for the DSR.

-### Example 1: DSR against customer data in Azure
+### Example 1: Respond to a  DSR to delete Azure-based customer data

-A Contoso customer residing in France has called the DSR toll-free number to enact their right to be forgotten, also known as *right to erasure*.
-You need to remove all their personal information from Azure.
-To do this, you can use the following steps:
+A customer residing in France has called the DSR toll-free number to enact their right to be forgotten, also known as a right to erasure.
+You need to remove all of their personal information from Azure.
+To do this, perform the following steps:

 #### Task 1: Discover

 1. Sign into the Azure portal.
 2. Navigate to Azure AD, and then select **Users**.
 3. Locate the user account in the **All users** blade.
-4. Select **Profile** to review the personal data and confirm that this is the DSR data subject.
+4. Select **Profile** to review the personal data, and then confirm that this is the data subject who made the request.

 #### Task 2: Delete